Research Chairs & Directors

 UBC Okanagan announced five new Principal’s Research Chairholders in 2020.
 The Principal’s Research Chairs (PRC) program provides internal funding support for top-tier researchers engaged in outstanding research scholarship.
 Three of the five are faculty researchers at the School of Engineering.

-Assistant Professor & Principal Research Chair (Advanced Manufacturing Engineering)
+Assistant Professor & Principal Research Chair (Manufacturing Engineering)

 Dr. Al-Dabbagh’s will contribute to advancing manufacturing engineering training and pedagogy; develop innovations in artificial intelligence, machine learning, big